Rensselaer, New York: Early settlement and growth

 The natives of the area called it Petuquapoern and Juscum catick, and the Dutch claimed the land in 1609 based on Henry Hudson's exploration of the Hudson River on board the Dutch ship, Halve Maen.
 Later the area was called "De Laet's Burg" in honor of one of the directors of the Dutch West India Co.
 Settlement occurred at least as early as 1628.
 By 1642, there was a brewery and many farms, also a ferry was established by Hendrick Albertsen running from the mouth of Beaver Creek in Beverwyck (Albany) to the future Rensselaer.
 Greenbush (originally t'Greyn Bos in Dutch) was the earliest settlement from Dutch times.
 The hamlet of East Albany was part of the village of Greenbush.
-The second hamlet that would be incorporated was Bath (also Bath-on-Hudson), which was laid out in 1795 and incorporated as a village prior to 1874.
+The second hamlet that was incorporated was Bath (also Bath-on-Hudson), which was laid out in 1795 and incorporated as a village prior to 1874.

 The Van Rensselaer family, who were the feudal landholders of the entire future Rensselaer County, built a residence in the future city of Rensselaer.
 This property was inherited by Hendrick van Rensselaer, Kiliaen van Rensselaer's grandson, who built Fort Crailo in approximately 1712.
 It was built on the site of where Dominie Megapolensis built his own house in 1642.
 Crailo was expanded in 1762–1768.
 At various times, the grounds were used as a campground for British and colonial troops.
 It is reportedly the place where, in 1755, British Army surgeon Richard Shuckburgh, quartered in the home, wrote the ditty "Yankee Doodle" to mock the colonial troops who fought with the British in the French and Indian Wars.
 Fort Crailo was declared a National Historic Landmark in 1961.

 The hamlet of Greenbush was a tract of land about one square mile in size, and is that portion of the city between Partition and Mill Street.
 This was purchased in May 1810 by William Akin, Titus Goodman and John Dickinson from Stephen Van Rensselaer and Stephen N. Bayard, assignees of John J. Van Rensselaer.
 The village was later incorporated in 1815.
 A new charter was granted in 1828, which was amended in 1854, and again in 1863, and a new charter in 1871.
 In 1897, Greenbush was chartered as a city, and its name was changed to Rensselaer.
 Its limits were extended in 1902 by the annexation of the village of Bath and the western part of the town of East Greenbush.